MelihcanSrky/TodoApp/README.md

 Change between dark and light themes in app.
 Default is system theme.

 Create categories for tasks.
-(If you log in from another device, the lists stored on that device are not accessible.)
+(If you log in from another device, the lists stored on that device are not accessible.(Because lists are storing in SharedPreferences.))

-* TodoApp - Android Kotlin project (process in kotlin branch)
-* * Login / Register Pages are done.
-* * Home Page is done.

 In todogo folder:
 ```powershell